 360° of Design Thinking in Technology & Society

 Design thinking, also known as human-centered design, is an innovation and problem-solving methodology used to explore real-world issues and experiment with solutions that integrate what is desirable from a human point of view, with what is technically feasible and financially viable.

-I researched, prototyped and lectured about human-centered design at the intersection of technology, business, policy and society at Stanford.
+Between 2017 and 2019, I researched, prototyped and lectured about human-centered design at the intersection of technology entrepreneurship, policy and society at Stanford.
 Rethinking the way people create new technologies, business strategies, organizations and policies, among others, helps innovation flourish in thoughtful and responsible ways.
 Based on this idea, I've been exploring how design thinking can be applied holistically to different aspects of technology and social systems in entrepreneurial settings.